Particular/docs.particular.net/nservicebus/the-nservicebus-host.md

 As of NServiceBus v5 logging for the host is controlled with the same API as the core.
 This is documented [here](logging-in-nservicebus.md).

-Just make the API calls in your implementation of `IConfigureThisEndpoint.Customize` mentioned above.
+You can add the logging API calls as mentioned in the above article directly in your implementation of `IConfigureThisEndoint.Customize` method.

 #### NServiceBus v4 and v3
 To change the host's logging infrastructure, implement the `IWantCustomLogging` interface.
 In the `Init` method, configure your custom setup.
 To make NServiceBus use your logger, use the `NServiceBus.SetLoggingLibrary.Log4Net()` API, described in the [logging documentation](logging-in-nservicebus4-and-below.md) and shown below: